 A Hebbian cell assembly is formed when an ensemble of neurons is repeatedly co-activated.
 This co-activation is thought to trigger experience-dependent “Hebbian plasticity” which causes a strengthening of the excitation connections between the co-active neurons.
 This so formed assembly can now be seen as an associative memory engram.
 The memory can be recalled by only activating a subset of the neurons within a given assembly.
-By dint of the strong connections activity can then spread to re-activate the whole assembly.
+By dint of the strong connections, the activity can then spread to re-activate the whole assembly.

-While there is increasing experimental evidence for this assembly hypothesis, learning Hebbian assemblies in neural networks models poses several interesting challenges for the underlying plasticity rules.
+While there is increasing experimental evidence for this assembly hypothesis, learning Hebbian assemblies in neural network models poses several interesting challenges for the underlying plasticity rules.
 Let us now try to understand one of these challenges a little better.

 When we recall a concept, largely the same neurons and brain areas are activated as if we were to directly experience the concept.
-But if the evoked and “recalled” activity look the same, or at least very similar, how does a synapse know when we are only thinking of something as opposed to really experiencing it?
-In other words, when should a synapse, which has access to limited information, update its synaptic states that represent its believes about the outside world and when should it lay still and do nothing?
+But if the evoked and “recalled” activity looks the same, or at least very similar, how does a synapse know when we are only thinking of something as opposed to experiencing it?
+In other words, when should a synapse, which has access to limited information, update its synaptic states that represent its beliefs about the outside world and when should it lay still and do nothing?
 Somehow biological neural networks are incredibly good at this so-called online learning.
 A large part of our research is dedicated to the question of how neural circuits achieve this feat.

 The need for rapid compensatory processes